 - If you have AC, seal up the ductwork.
 There's no sense in actively delivering your expensive cold air to the attic.

 - Install insulation in the attic.
 This keeps the ceiling from heating up as quickly.
 I routinely put in R-38.

 - Install a whole-house fan, or replace bath fans, which are just smaller whole-house fans.
 If the air in the house is hot, get it out.
 Big fans don't help with the radiating-surface problem, though.

 - Install an attic fan.
 This helps remove hot attic air, which contributes to the hot-house syndrome.

 - Install a radiant barrier, if the situation warrants it.

 - Install AC.

-If you skip to the end and just install an attic fan, there's a chance it could make things WORSE by sucking cool, expensive, conditioned air out of the house.
+If you skip down the list and just install fans, there's a chance they could make things WORSE by sucking cool, expensive, conditioned air out of the house.